History of television: Low's Televista

 In May 1914, Archibald Low gave the first demonstration of his television system at the Institute of Automobile Engineers in London.
 He called his system 'Televista'.
 The events were widely reported worldwide and were generally entitled Seeing By Wireless.
 The demonstrations had so impressed Harry Gordon Selfridge that he included Televista in his 1914 Scientific and Electrical Exhibition at his store.
 It also interested Deputy Consul General Carl Raymond Loop, who filled a US consular report from London containing considerable detail about Low's system.

 Low's invention employed a matrix detector (camera) and a mosaic screen (receiver/viewer) with an electro-mechanical scanning mechanism that moved a rotating roller over the cell contacts providing a multiplex signal to the camera/viewer data link.
 The receiver employed a similar roller and the two rollers were synchronised.
 It was unlike any other TV system of the 20th Century and in some respects, Low had a digital TV system 80 years before modern digital TV.

-World War I began shortly after these demonstrations in London and Low became involved in sensitive military work on UAVs, so did not apply for a patent until 1917.
+World War I began shortly after these demonstrations in London and Low became involved in sensitive military work on UAVs, so he did not apply for a patent until 1917.
 His "Televista" Patent No. 191,405 titled "Improved Apparatus for the Electrical Transmission of Optical Images" was finally published in 1923; delayed possibly for security reasons.
 The patent states that the scanning roller had a row of conductive contacts corresponding to the cells in each row of the array and arranged to sample each cell in turn as the roller rotated.
 The receiver's roller was similarly constructed and each revolution addressed a row of cells as the rollers traversed over their array of cells.